-Cultus Lake Aquatic Stewardship Strategy (CLASS)
+Cultus Lake Stewards (CLASS)

-In 2007 some of those people came together to look further into the state of fish and wildlife, water temperature, water quality, nutrient loading and aquatic invasive species ― particularly Eurasian watermilfoil and other milfoil species.
+The work of CLASS dates back to 2007 when a group of concerned residents and other people came together to look further into the state of fish and wildlife, water temperature, water quality, nutrient loading and aquatic invasive species ― particularly Eurasian watermilfoil and other milfoil species.

 FBC staff have since then provided secretariat and networking support to CLASS, including assistance on community outreach and volunteer coordination.